-You can measure the success of your Facebook Ads performance by adding the Facebook Pixel to your website.
+You can measure the success of your Facebook Ads performance by adding the Facebook Pixel (also known as the Meta Pixel) to your website.

 Create Your Facebook Pixel

 If you have not yet created your Facebook Pixel, then follow these steps.
 If you already created your pixel, then jump to the next section.

 - Log in to Facebook and navigate to the Events Manager.

 - Click the (+) button to Connect Data Sources, then select Web.

 - Enter your website URL.

 - Click Continue.

 - Select the setup option Manually add pixel code to website.